Skip to main content

 In 2003, Laura moved to Kingston University to conduct research, funded by NHS Estates, ICI, Department for Transport, and the AHRC, into the impact of environmental design on well-being, dementia care, and way-finding for application within care homes, hospitals and transport environments, as well as confined environments such as prisons and space crafts.

 In 2011, Laura was appointed to the role of the Academic Success Officer for the Faculty of the Kingston School of Art, teaching undergraduate and post-graduate students from all departments skills such as research skills, academic writing, referencing and academic integrity, and organisation and stress management.
 Laura was subsequently awarded a Fellowship of the Higher Education Academy (FHEA) for teaching and learning support in higher education (2016).
 In 2021, Laura was promoted to the position of Senior Lecturer.

-KSA Academic Success Officer
+Senior Lecturer, KSA Academic Success Centre

 Laura plans, conducts and delivers all Academic Success support within KSA, through workshops, timetabled teaching and one-to-one tutorials.
 She keeps abreast of NSS and KSS metrics and is mindful of Kingston University's Inclusive Curriculum Framework, reviewing her teaching content and practice accordingly.
 An example of this is when she discovered that high levels of students engaging in the KSA ASC had a summary of Support Needs (in 2019/20, 27.8% of the students who engaged had a declared disability) and realised that she needed to adjust her teaching so that students with varied learning styles would still find her teaching inclusive and accessible.
 One way that Laura responded was by ensuring that in addition to synchronously delivered workshops, recorded workshops were also made available via Canvas.
 This was particularly for students who have processing speed difficulties, for those who would benefit from using the additional Teams Transcribe tool due to hearing issues or needing simultaneous communication streams, or for those students in digital poverty and unable to access live online sessions.